8secz-johndpope/Jukebaux/README.md

 # Jukebaux

-Jukebaux: Collaborative DJ App, realtime playlist updates where the next song is crowdsourced based on highest upvoted song. iOS, Swift, Cocoapods, Firebase
+Jukebaux: Collaborative DJ App, realtime playlist updates where the next song is crowdsourced based on highest upvoted song.
+Users can host public or private parties and play music through their device (local music files and Apple Music streaming).
+Other users can join hosted parties, suggest different songs, and upvote / downvote suggested songs in realtime to collaboratively build an ordered playlist.

 Jukebaux Demo Part 1